temujindang/website-1/src/site/blog/rfd-1-requests-for-discussion.md

 In chat you can use `!rfd {any text} | {rfd number}` to return information about that RFD.
 For example, `!rfd 1` returns links RFD 1, it's discussion (if it is in discussion), and information about it's state.
-But remembering the number for an RFD is often hard so any strings you pass to the bot will be fuzzy matched across RFD titles. `!rfd user api` will return the RFD which title matches.
+Remembering the number for an RFD is often hard so any strings you pass to the bot will be fuzzy matched across RFD titles. `!rfd user api` will return the RFD that title matches the text.
 In this example, it is RFD 4.

 ### Shared RFD Rendered Site